What Is Sales Prospecting? [Techniques & Expert Tips]

 At this point, you may be interested in discovering the difference between prospects and leads and learning about lead scoring models to increase conversion rates.

-How can sales prospecting tools improve the process?
+How can you improve business prospecting process?

 This is no longer a question if tech can aid the sales prospecting process but in what ways.